 Why Opt for Pumping Breast Milk?

 - Ill health: Some babies have difficulty latching after birth; either as permanent or temporal health condition, so you’ll need to pump the breast milk.
-Also, when a mother is sick and under some medications, she has no other option than pumping the milk out.
+Also, when a mother is sick and under some medications, pumping may be the easiest option.

 - Increase milk production: Expressing your breast milk makes you lactate more.
 Therefore, if you’re having poor milk production, you may be advised to try pumping instead.